On this page you will find outlines listing sign language corpora, further resources and additional information.

-The aim of this survey is to give up-to-date substantial information on ongoing and finished sign language corpus projects.
+In the context of Dr. Reiner Konrad's dissertation, an overview has been created with the aim of providing comprehensive and up-to-date information about ongoing or already completed sign language corpus projects.
 The survey is presented in a poster-sized chart.
 Besides general information on research objectives, project manager, and contact (e-mail), specifications on corpus data are listed in three main columns:

 - raw data: amount of footage, format (digitized or not), accessibility